Magnus von Knebel Doeberitz: Education

 Knebel Doeberitz received his early academic education from the medical schools at Ghent in Belgium and then moved to Germany to study in the medical schools of Hamburg, Freiburg, and Kiel.
 From 1985 till 1994, he carried out his post-doctoral studies at the German Cancer Research Center in the Harald zur Hausen Laboratory.
 During this tenure, he received his Habilitation degree and teaching license for Medical Microbiology and Molecular Oncology.

 Career

 After his post-doctoral studies, in 1995 Knebel Doeberitz joined the University of Heidelberg as a Professor of Molecular Oncology and Head of the Division of Molecular Diagnostics and Therapy in the Department of Surgery.
 In 2001, he was appointed as Medical Director of the Department of Applied Tumor Biology at the Institute of Pathology of the University Hospital Heidelberg.

-Knebel Doeberitz served as a Scientific Advisor at Roche Diagnostics and Merck KG during the 1990s.
+Knebel Doeberitz served as a Scientific Advisor at Roche Diagnostics and Merck KGaA during the 1990s.
 In 1997, he co-founded LION bioscience Inc. and in 1999 he co-founded Molecular Tools in Medicine (MTM) Laboratories Inc. Since 2019 he has served as a member of the executive board of the Bioregion Rhein Neckar (BioRN).